-Very broadly speaking, valuation is strongly oriented towards market prices or other concepts that come close to it.
-If market prices do not exist for an asset-which is typical for any IP asset-the next best principles are fair value or arm's-length.
-Both principles try to reconstruct a hypothetical but realistic transaction between unrelated parties.
+Very broadly speaking, valuation is very much oriented towards market prices or other concepts that come close to it.
+If market prices do not exist for an asset-which is typical for an intangible asset-the next best principles are fair value or arm's length.
+Both principles try to reconstruct a hypothetical but realistic transaction between willing and unrelated parties.

 Now, how does profit-split fit into these principles?
-According to profitsplit, the price of an IP asset depends on the profitability of the business that uses this IP.
-If the profitability of the business is low, a hypothetical independent buyer would pay a low price for it, and vice versa.
-However in reality, the value of the IP for the buyer might depend less on the profitability of the seller than on the benefit of the IP for the buyer.
-This raises the question if the value of IP depends on business profitability, and if this is a discrepancy between profit-split and other valuation methods which are based on market transactions?
+According to profit-split, the price of an IP asset depends on the profitability of the business that uses this IP.
+If the profitability of the business is low, a hypothetical unrelated buyer would pay a low price for it, and vice versa.
+However, in reality, the value of the IP for the buyer might depend less on its overall profitability than on its benefit for the buyer.
+This raises the question if the value of IP depends on business profitability, and if this is a discrepancy between profit-split and other valuation methods?
 Interestingly, the valuation profession never discussed the question if there is a significant causality between business profitability and IP value.
-A clear yes to this question is however a prerequisite for the future application of the profit-split method-at whatever percentage ratio.
+A clear yes to this question is, however, a prerequisite for the existence and future application of the profit-split method-at whatever percentage ratio.
 To have a closer look at this question, we have to change perspective.
 The question to ask is not if profitability explains the value of IP, but rather, if IP contributes to profitability, and if, so how much?

-Tangible Assets.
-If we looked for a moment at tangible assets only-PP&E, inventory, receivables-they are not profitable as such.
+If we look for a moment at tangible assets only-PP&E, inventory, receivables, and cash-they are not profitable as such.
 The business must generate enough profit to pay for their depreciation.
 If the business wanted to sell them, it would typically earn their book value, without making a profit or a loss.
 If it is able to make profit on tangible assets, it is either because of speculation or these assets are currently in short supply.
 Thus, all tangibles sitting on the balance sheet generate the profit they have to: their depreciation and/or their cost of finance.
 Let us call this the base profit on book value.